 Although we affirm the three Reformed marks of a true church, we do not believe these marks constitute all a faithful church needs.
 Indeed, a church should be marked by so much more (e.g., prayer, fellowship, and generosity).
 So in order to foster unity, clarity, and cooperation, Sojourn Houston churches share the following core values:

 Throughout the New Testament, we see the people of God interpreting the Great Commission (Matthew 28:18-20) as a call to plant churches.
-And we believe planting churches is still the most effective and sustainable way to make and teach and grow disciples today.
+And we believe planting churches is still the most effective and sustainable way to make, teach, and grow disciples today.
 Our hope is to join in God’s historic and redemptive movement to see the gospel of Jesus made non-ignorable in Houston by saturating the landscape of our city with neighborhood parishes and gospel-centered churches.
 In addition, each Sojourn Houston church is engaged in mutual partnerships with churches internationally.
 Through these partnerships, we hope to mobilize men and women to engage in long-term church planting ministry overseas.

 Justice & Mercy